1) What is Transportation Demand Management (TDM)?

 11) Is there an exemption for affordable dwelling units?

-The exemption shall cease to be effective on June 30, 2020; at that time the Affordable Dwelling Units will be subject to a Multimodal Incentive Fee rate based on the current rate of an annual TriMet Low-Income Fare pass.
+The exemption for affordable dwelling units ended on June 30, 2020 (Ordinance 188956).
+However, there is a reduced Multimodal Financial Incentive Fee rate for affordable dwelling units based on the current rate of an annual TriMet Low-Income Fare pass.